vhub-team/native-db/functions/0xFCBDCE714A7C88E5.md

 # AUDIO::HAS_SOUND_FINISHED

 ## Summary
-CHecks that a sound has finished playing.
+CHecks that a sound has finished playing

 ## Parameters
 * **INT** soundId